Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Methodology

 \subsection{Persona Creation}

-Building agent-personas requires the design of psychologically grounded and behaviorally coherent profiles.
+Building agent personas requires the design of psychologically grounded and behaviorally coherent profiles.
 To avoid randomly sampling attributes from a population of observed users, we begin by instantiating a \emph{planner} agent.
 This agent orchestrates the creation of inherited persona data, drawing on corpora extracted from real-world online discussions on a specific topic.
 With the growing prevalence of platforms where users remain largely anonymous, many features commonly leveraged in frameworks such as \cite{castricato2025persona}---including age, sex, race, or education---are no longer observable, even though people in real interactions might infer them from user profiles.
 Instead, we focus on features that can be reliably inferred from the content itself: \emph{role}, \emph{persona description}, \emph{topic stance}, and \emph{communication style}.
-These attributes are directly grounded in the observed communications within the selected dataset.\\ Building on these content-based inferences, we construct agentic personas through a three-layer structure detailed below:\\ \textbf{Personality.} The first layer captures personality features derived from text data.
-We draw on the Big Five traits and their cross-cultural stability \citep{digman1990personality,mccrae1997personality}, complemented by more granular facets (e.g., sociability as an Extraversion facet; stubbornness as an Agreeableness facet) and constructs beyond the Five (e.g., risk preference; interpersonal openness).
-High Extraversion is reflected in linguistic markers such as frequent emoji use and elevated conversational activity, whereas low Agreeableness is associated with increased negation and critical language.
-To assess these dimensions, we administer the Mini-IPIP, a concise Big Five inventory \citep{donnellan2006mini,goldberg1992development}.\\ \textbf{Task.} Why individuals engage on social media platforms is shaped by a range of underlying motives.
-Whiting and Williams \citep{whiting2013people} draw on gratification theory to explain such engagement, identifying key drivers such as social interaction, information seeking, and entertainment.
-Assigning a persona a specific task based on these motivations results in markedly different behaviors that often align with the platform’s social engagement hierarchy—ranging from passive users (often referred to as lurkers) to highly active content creators.
-Related social media phenomena, such as agents exhibiting stubbornness and resistance to opinion change, can likewise be integrated into the simulation.
-For clarification of specific task formulations, we refer to Sec.~\ref{subsec:rewards-in-context-learning}, where we define the reward structures.\\ \textbf{Memory.} The role of memory in agents is essential for capturing the dynamics of evolving discussions.
-We structure persona memory across three components: \emph{conversation memory}, which records all prior interactions; \emph{relationship memory}, which tracks information about other agents the persona has interacted with; and \emph{opinion memory}, which abstracts the content of a conversation into a singular entry representing a stance or belief.
-Together, these form a lightweight analog to long-term human memory (i.e.~\cite{zhong2024memorybank}) and enable agents to exhibit path-dependent behavior in extended dialogues.
+These attributes are directly grounded in the observed communications within the selected dataset.\\ Building on these content-based inferences, we construct agentic personas through a three-layer structure detailed below: